verovm/usenix-atc21/README.md

 This repository contains all materials used for experiments in the paper:

-**Yeonsoo Kim, Seongho Jeong, Kamil Jezek, Bernd Burgstaller, and Bernhard Scholz**: _An Off-The-Chain Execution Environment for Scalable Testing and Profiling of Smart Contracts_,  ATC Usenix 2021
+**Yeonsoo Kim, Seongho Jeong, Kamil Jezek, Bernd Burgstaller, and Bernhard Scholz**: _An Off-The-Chain Execution Environment for Scalable Testing and Profiling of Smart Contracts_,  USENIX ATC'21

-These materials may be used for relplication studies, follow-up research, experimenting, etc. The following sections contain information about the environment set-up, followed by the three use cases from the paper.
+These materials may be used for replication studies, follow-up research, experimenting, etc. The following sections contain information about the environment set-up, followed by the three use cases from the paper.

 # Getting the Source Code

 First, checkout the source code.
-We expect this is done in your home directory, and all paths in the text bellow refer to the user home directory ```~/```:
+In the following it is assumed that this is done in your home directory, and all paths in the text below refer to the user home directory ```~/```:

 ```
 git clone git@github.com:verovm/usenix-atc21.git